JavaScriptKC/workshop/labs/HTTP.md

 server.listen(8080);
 ```

 Now try this in the browser.
 You'll notice that the output is the same.
-Let's change ```index.html``` a little to take advantage of our template engine.
+Let's update ```index.html``` to take advantage of our template engine.

 ```HTML
 <html>